Deftwun/Deftwun.github.io/_posts/2016-07-15-clover-sites-video-background.md

 </script>
 ```

-### Note:
+## Things To Note:

-You'll also want to make sure the section image is removed, invisible, or has identical aspect ratio of your video.
+- Make sure the section image is removed, invisible, or has identical aspect ratio of your video or it wont look right.

-It's certainly not perfect, as the video is overlaying _everything_ when viewed in the editor.
+- The video is overlaying _everything_ when viewed in the editor.
 But it looks fine in preview mode and when live.

+- This isn't really a feature of clover and might break in the future.

+- It might only work with some templates